mrorii/findjatbar/README.md

 ## Step 2: scrape Yelp reviews

 Yelp doesn't currently have a full API to retrieve reviews, so we must scrape them.
-We need to first find out the corresponding Yelp URL for the each of the restaurants on Jatbar.
+We need to first find out the corresponding Yelp URL for the each of the restaurants on Jatbar:

     python findjatbar/find_corresponding_yelp_urls.py < output/restaurants.txt \
                                                       > output/yelp_urls.txt